 In addition, council members representing various water use sectors and interest groups contribute additional resources that are posted on the council’s webpage (savetexaswater.org).
 Recently added resources include an in-depth analysis of the commercial and institutional portion of reported municipal water use; snapshots of water conservation and reuse efforts undertaken by rural systems and urban utilities; and a water conservation scorecard.

 The council’s resource library will increasingly be a location where ideas on water efficiency, program evaluation papers, and reports on new technology can be shared.
-Pecan Street Inc., part of the University Municipal Water Consortium, recently shared a paper on Automatic Meter Integration (AMI) and other real time consumption technologies that are rapidly advancing.
+Pecan Street Inc., part of the University Municipal Water Consortium, recently shared a paper on Automatic Meter Integration (AMI) and other real-time consumption technologies that are rapidly advancing.
 Their review of current AMI options raises important questions about how this technology can be implemented in ways that are cost effective and result in water conservation education for consumers.

 Charge 5.
 Develop and implement a public recognition program for water conservation